 The Center also plans to explore how systematic racism impacts education abroad access and our international students as we work to be more inclusive and contribute to making Case Western Reserve a more welcoming, healthy, and anti-racist community.

-The increasing frequency of violent attacks against Asian people in the United States, including members of Case Western Reserve, cannot be tolerated.
-The Center has joined departments and offices across campus that came together in support of the Asian community.
-We have released a joint statement to denounce these racist incidents and let our Asian students, faculty, staff and alumni know they are integral, valued members of our university family.
+The increasing frequency of violent attacks against Asian, Pacific Islander, Desi & Asian American people in the United States, including members of Case Western Reserve, cannot be tolerated.
+The Center has joined departments and offices across campus that came together in support of the Asian community and released a joint statement to denounce these racist incidents.

 University Communications & Resources